adullaanjireddy/insurance/README.md

-Predicting The Insurance in Bank
+Predicting The Insurance for Loan.